 3 key reasons why you need a mattress protector:

-2. Increasing sleeping comfort: A mattress protector can increase sleeping comfort by making your mattress softer or harder.
+- Increasing sleeping comfort: A mattress protector can increase sleeping comfort by making your mattress softer or harder.
 In special cases, a protector can also have a second function.
-Consider a waterproof version, for example, which allows children and people with incontinence problems who experience accidents to sleep peacefully.
+Consider a waterproof version, for example, which allows children and people with incontinence problems who sometimes have an accident to sleep peacefully.
 If you are allergic, there are specimens that prevent the spread of dust mites.

 How do I choose a mattress pad?